nogibjj/AfagR_DE_assignment7/README.md

 - Testing: The project is tested automatically on each push.
 - Building: The code is compiled into a binary in release mode.

+## Binary artifact

-- Artifact Upload: The generated binary is uploaded as an artifact, allowing users to download and run the compiled program.
+- Artifact Upload: The generated binary can be found in teh actions tab of the repository, inside the upload binary step of the yml file.
+You can download it and use that.